darklab8/autogit/README.md

 **Communicating through git professionally**

 autogit is a CLI tool to validate submitted commits according to [git conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) standard. the tool allows to generate changelogs for releases in different formats.
-When you generate changelogs and see quick feedback of an end result, it promotes you to write commits better.
+With ability to see quickly how your changelog looks like, it motivates you to write more meaningful commits

-as a result of a tool work, you communicate your developer work better to other developers and have more professional looking repository.
+as a result of a tool work, you have decreased toll on release documentation writing and you communicate your developer work better to other developers/users and have more professional looking repository in terms of commits, tags, versions, releases and changelogs.

 # Features

 - hooks to git-hooks and works to validate your git commits to [git conventional commits]((https://www.conventionalcommits.org/en/v1.0.0/)) standard for any git tool.
   - has extra possible validating rules to configure, like having minimum 3 words in a subject of a commit.
   - `autogit hook activate --global`(flag to turn it on for all repos)
-- suggests next [semantic version](https://semver.org/) with `autogit semver`
+- suggests next [semantic version](https://semver.org/) for your product release with `autogit semver`
   - has options to sugest next version as alpha, beta, prerelease version with build meta data.
 - generates changelogs with `autogit changelog` command
   - currently supports markdown and bbcode formats